bsozer06/short-path-mvp-/README.md

 - PostgreSQL/PostGIS for network data
 - React and Leaflet for frontend mapping
 - Express for backend API

+### Database & Routing Pipeline

+For details on how the shortest path calculation is performed using PostgreSQL, PostGIS, and pgRouting, see the documentation in [`postgresql_postgis_pgrouting_shortest_path_pipeline.md`](./postgresql_postgis_pgrouting_shortest_path_pipeline.md).

+This document explains:
+- How the road network is stored in the database
+- How shortest path queries are executed
+- Example SQL queries and pipeline steps

+Refer to it for backend setup, database schema, and advanced routing logic.

 ### Notes
 - Ensure CORS is handled properly between frontend and backend.
 - Adjust GeoServer WMS URLs as needed for your setup.